Mihir-Rabari/ved-db-server/STATUS.md

 ## 1. What VedDB IS Right Now

-VedDB v0.2.0 is a **functional database with production-grade core components** and some areas needing optimization:
+VedDB v0.2.0 is a **functional database with production-grade core components**:

 * ✅ Real storage foundations
 * ✅ Real query filtering